 In some rare cases, one or more of GoodNotes databases may get corrupted, which will cause some problems like blank pages, not being able to duplicate or copy pages, not being able to add new pages, pages added to the wrong position, not being able to add writing to your pages, import/export hangs, etc. When GoodNotes detects that a database is corrupted, you will see an alert with an error code ("E001-N", "E001-E").
 Your library needs to be repaired with the following steps.

-Solution 1: Self-repair your library
+Solution 2: Self-repair your library

 If the solution above doesn't help resolve this error code, please reinstall the app this way:

 - Back up your library (that is, in .goodnotes format).
-If there are no error alerts during the process, continue.
-Otherwise, proceed to the next solution below.

 - Delete and reinstall the app.